September 24–26, 2026

 Second(s)

 This event takes place over three days.
-Thursday and Friday are scientific meetings meant for researchers and scientists working in CMT.
-Saturday is primarily for patients and their families and caregivers, providing a chance to interact with the research community that is working so hard on their behalf and to better understand the latest in research progress.
+Thursday and Friday are scientific meetings tailored toward investors, researchers and scientists working to better understand, and ultimately, end CMT.
+Saturday is primarily for patients and their families, providing a chance to interact with and inform the research community that is working so hard on their behalf.
+Attendees will have the opportunity to engage with others in the patient community, better understand their disease, and learn how they can participate in the latest research progress.

 For the Scientific Community